boku-ilen/geodot-plugin/README.md

 ## Usage

+Geodot is a C++ GDExtension and needs to be compiled before it can be used.
+You can either clone the repository and compile Geodot yourself (see below) or [download the latest pre-combiled build](https://github.com/boku-ilen/geodot-plugin/actions).
+The GitHub Action builds come embedded in a demo project.

 The included Godot project offers various demo scenes - we recommend looking through that code to get started.
 Just do give you an idea, this is how you would load a heightmap at a given position and size:

 ```gdscript